RitabrataDas343/i3_Ricing/README.md

 #### Win + Shift + X => Locks the screen.
 #### Win + Num (1 to 0) => Opens a workspace numbered 1 to 0
 #### Win + Shift + Num (1 to 0) => Shifts the window upon which it is hovered to the workspace numbered 1 to 0
+#### Win + Shift + E => Logout of i3.

 These key bindings can be altered in the _config_ file of i3.

+## Please change the directory to the images file given in Line 206 and 227 of config file to the image location of your respective wallpaper and lockscreen.